Azure/FTALive-Sessions/content/data/Synapse_SQL/Spark_delta_overviewmd.md

 Note: The `OPENROWSET` function will eliminate partitions that don't match the `year` and `month` in the where clause.
 This file/partition pruning technique will significantly reduce your data set, improve performance, and reduce the cost of the query.

+##### Limitations:

+Review the limitations and the known issues on Synapse serverless SQL pool self-help page.
+[Self Help Serveless - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/resources-self-help-sql-on-demand?tabs=x80070002#delta-lake)

+Some of the limtiations are listed here, be sure you review them before build your queries:
+- [ ] External tables don't support partitioning.
+Use partitioned views on the Delta Lake folder to use the partition elimination.
+- [ ] Serverless SQL pools don't support time travel queries.
+- [ ] The CETAS command supports only Parquet and CSV as the output formats.
+- [ ] Delta Lake support isn't available in dedicated SQL pools.
+Make sure that you use serverless SQL pools to query Delta Lake files
+- [ ] Currently, both the Spark pool and serverless SQL pool in Azure Synapse Analytics support Delta Lake format.
+Serverless SQL pools do not support updating Delta Lake files.
+Only tables in Parquet format are shared from Spark pools to a serverless SQL pool.
+For more information, see Shared Spark tables.

 ##### Reference: